Guerilla Poubelle: History

 The band formed as a four-piece, following the break of the ska-punk band Les Betteraves.
 The band originally incorporated a painter who painted and provided backing vocals during shows.

 Their debut album entitled Il faut repeindre le monde… en noir (The world must be repainted… in black) was released in 2005.

 Following some line-up changes, the band became a three-piece.

 They have released numerous splits and EPs, as well as four albums, releasing music on their own Guerilla Asso, Asian Man Records and Crash Disques.

 In the summer of 2006, they released a split album with Coquettish, which was followed by a major Japanese tour.
 The band has toured widely (France, Europe, Japan, Canada, USA) and played over 1 000 live shows.

 Guerilla Poubelle has consistently refused to register with the French royalties collection society SACEM, in line with their values, despite selling a significant number of records for an independent band.

-On 22 May 2021, the journalist Donatien Huet posted on French media Mediapart a report on the sexual and psychological violence suffered by women in extreme music scenes in France.
-Till Lemoine is accused of harassment, but he rejects all those accusations.